Pyranha 12R Green Race

 It’s worth noting that as the first of its kind on the market, this is the boat that established the modern longboat class and elevated the entire sport of kayak racing.

-Liquidlogic Remix Stinger (Prototype/Team Kayak)
+The Liquidlogic Remix Stinger (Prototype/Team Kayak)

-The Remix Stinger began prototyping in 2008, around the same time as the Green Boat was being developed.
+The Remix Stinger began prototyping in 2008, around the same time the Green Boat was being developed.
 The boat was nicknamed the “Hungee” from the 100+ gallons of volume and the common dam release of water on the Green which is 100% of 1 unit.
 Designed with the Green in mind, this boat was first tested on the Lord of the Fork by team athletes.
-This prototype was originally offered to team athletes exclusively and eventually developed into the current Stinger.
+This prototype was originally offered to team athletes exclusively and was eventually developed into the current Stinger.

-What boats are people paddling in 2020?
+Which boats are people paddling in 2023?

 Liquidlogic Stinger (Length: 12’6” / Width: 25” / Volume: 94 gal)